 [caption id="attachment_1141" align="alignnone" width="449"] Photo by Lisa Pugliese for My Recipes[/caption] This is similar to a lobster bake, but instead of lobster, clams are the star of this recipe.
 Instead of steamed over a stove top or fire, this clambake is done on the grill.
 It leaves the ingredients with a smoky flavor that is absolutely perfect for summer.

 This is a classic for summertime cookouts.
 You can throw fresh live lobster or lobster tails onto the grill.
 They cook quickly and come out with an unforgettable flavor.
 Getting that perfect cook is also super easy with this method.
-Follow our section on grilling lobster in our Maine Lobster Now lobster cooking guide.
+Click here for instructions to grill lobster tails.

 [caption id="attachment_1142" align="alignnone" width="450"] Photo by Hector Sanchez for My Recipes[/caption] You can try this recipe out with clams or mussels.
 It is delicious either way.
 The white wine and lemon provide a zest while the garlic adds vibrancy and warmth to the sweet, mild shellfish meat.
 This makes for an excellent side or entree.

 [caption id="attachment_1144" align="alignnone" width="450"] Photo by Jen Causey for My Recipes[/caption] Fresh oysters are delicious, but grilled oysters might be even better.
 Especially for the 4th of July.
 This recipe is quick and easy.
 You can serve the oysters with the garlic butter sauce alone, or pair up with favorites like horseradish or cocktail sauce.
 These are fast enough that they make for a great appetizer to hold guests over while you work on finishing up the main dish.